princenyeche/jiraone/report.md

 # output
 # <Response [204]>
 ```
-The above function is able to update all fields used on Jira.
-All you simple need to do is find the field based on it's name.
+The above function is able to update any field used on Jira cloud.
+All you simply need to do is find the field based on it's name (case sensitive).
 If it exist, then a result will be shown for it.
 The field_update requires the below argument.
-* field: a call to the field class needs to be passed as the first argument
+* field: a call to the `Field` class needs to be passed as the first argument.
 * key_or_id: An issue key or issue id needs to be passed as the second argument or you can use a keyword argument.
 * update: A way to update the custom field.
 It accepts two valid values either `add` (adds a value to a list or dict) or `remove` (removes from a value to a list or dict)
 * name: The name of a field